hepcat72/vcfSampleCompare/README.md

                             * If -s is not supplied, -d defaults to 1 for each of the 2 dynamically created sample groups.

-  -a <flt>                  [0.6] The maximum difference between observation --separation-gap <flt>    ratios (i.e. allelic frequencies) for a given
+  -a <flt>                  [0.7] The difference between observation ratios --separation-gap <flt>    (i.e. allelic frequencies) of 2 sample groups --minimum-or-score <flt>  (defined by -s and -d) for a given variant state
-                            variant state (e.g. a SNP value of "A") between groups defined by -s (and -d), must be at least this value in order to either be retained (see --filter|--nofilter) or grown (--grow|--nogrow).
+                            (e.g. a SNP value of "A"), as calculated using the --gap-measure method, must be at least this value in order for a variant to be retained (see --filter|--nofilter) or for a sample to be added to a sample group (see --grow|--nogrow).
+The
-                            This threshold is only used when either --filter or --grow are true.
+                            separation gap (or difference between observation
+                            ratios) can be calculated for every variant state (e.g. SNP values of "A", "T", "G", or "C" have separate ratios for each sample).
+The state which produces the largest gap is the one that is used to filter variants and add samples to sample groups.
                             Note that if only 1 or 0 samples have data, it will be filtered regardless of this threshold.
 Use --nofilter to retain cases of too little data.
 See --help --extended for more details.

-  -m <mean,edge>            [mean] Method to measure the gap between sample --gap-measure <mean,      groups' observation ratios (i.e. "allelic
+  -m <mean,edge>            [mean] Method to measure the gap between the --gap-measure <mean,      observation ratios (i.e. "allelic frequencies") of 2
-    edge>                   frequencies").
+    edge>                   sample groups.

-                            Using the sample group means to measure the gap between sample groups is done by taking the absolute difference of the mean observation ratio of group 1 versus group 2, resulting in a value between 0 and 1.
+                            Using each sample group's mean observation ratio to measure the gap between sample groups is done by taking the absolute difference of the mean observation ratio of group 1 versus group 2, resulting in a value between 0 and 1.

-                            Using the (nearest or most overlapping) edge method results in a number between -1 and 1, where values between 0 and 1 represent the difference between the closest observation frequencies when there is no overlap and values between -1 and 0 represent the maximum degree of overlap of the range of observation ratios.
+                            Using the (nearest or most overlapping) edge method results in a number between -1 and 1, where values between 0 and 1 represent the difference between the closest observation ratios (when there is no overlap) and values between -1 and 0 represent the maximum degree of overlap of the range of observation ratios.
 Note, if the range of one group contains the range of another, the score is -1.